-Italy PM candidate facing CV scrutiny
+Italian PM candidate faces CV scrutiny

 He was chosen as the candidate to be prime minister after voters did not return a majority to any single party following elections on 4 March.

-Two populist party leaders, Luigi di Maio of the Five Star Movement and Matteo Salvini of the League, agreed a coalition deal after days of talks and later nominated Mr Conte as their candidate to be prime minister.
+Two populist party leaders, Luigi di Maio of the Five Star Movement and Matteo Salvini of the League, agreed a coalition deal after days of talks and later nominated Mr Conte as their candidate to be PM.

 The two leaders are now awaiting President Sergio Mattarella to approve their choice.